jeremymcrae/bgen/README.md

     ploidy: list of ploidy for each sample.
 Samples are ordered as per BgenFile.samples
     minor_allele: the least common allele (for biallelic variants)
     minor_allele_dosage: 1D numpy array of minor allele dosages for each sample
+    alt_dosage: 1D numpy array of alt allele dosages for each sample
     probabilitiies:  2D numpy array of genotype probabilities, one sample per row

   BgenVars can be pickled e.g. pickle.dumps(var)